open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The `Tracer` MUST provide a way to update its active `Span`, and MAY provide convenience methods to manage a `Span`'s lifetime and the scope in which a `Span` is active.
-When an active span is finished, the previously-active span SHOULD be made active.
+When an active `Span` is finished, the previously-active `Span` SHOULD be made active.

-The `Tracer` MUST support recording spans that were created _out of band_, i.e. not by the tracer itself.
+The `Tracer` MUST support recording `Span`s that were created _out of band_, i.e.  not by the tracer itself.
 For this reason, implementations MUST NOT require that a `Span`'s start and end timestamps match the wall time when it is created, made active, or finished.

 The implementation MUST provide no-op binary and text `Propagator`s, which the